-The Council operates a staff appraisal scheme that includes an agreed Personal Development Programme for the forthcoming twelve months following any appraisal.
-Each year learning needs are identified and may be provided in house or externally depending on the requirement.
+The Council operates a system of developmental one to one meetings with staff members and their manager.
+From this, learning needs are identified and provision made to fulfil them.
 The Food Law Code of Practice requires at least 20 hours of continuing professional development per authorised officer.